Emma88888/Trivia-Game/README.md

 # Trivia-Game
-A game of geographical trivia
+A game of geographical trivia using a free API